-ESP 518 Knowledge of Services Provided by Other Agencies & Effective Collaborative Practices to Support Students with Disabilities- 1 credit
+ESP 518 Knowledge of Services Provided by Other Agencies and Effective Collaborative Practices to Support Students with Disabilities- 1 credit social-emotional well-being.

-This course will provide participants with knowledge of government and other outside agencies/organizations at the local, state and federal level that are available to provide special educators, schools, students with disabilities and their families opportunities to access additional resources that support students' academic success and social-emotional well-being.
 Participants will build their capacity to effectively collaborate with and leverage the support of these "other" agencies using a cooperative interdisciplinary approach.
-Additionally, participants will gain a better understanding of transition and transition law as it pertains to best practice for interagency planning and engaging government and other non-profit/private outside agencies/ organizations to support post-secondary success.
+Additionally, participants will gain a better understanding of transition and transition law as it pertains to best practice for interagency planning and engaging government and other non-profit/private outside agencies/organizations to support post-secondary success.